w3c-fedid/FedCM/explorations/service_worker_interception.md

 ❌ rp.com's SW cannot intercept: Requests TO https://idp.example/token
 ```

-Note: This is distinct from Service Worker [client control](https://w3c.github.io/ServiceWorker/#control-and-use-window-client), where a SW can only control browsing contexts from its own origin.
-FedCM requests have no associated browsing context (`client: null`), so client control rules do not apply—only fetch interception based on the request URL's origin.
+Note: For normal page-initiated requests, a SW intercepts fetches made by browsing contexts it controls—and a SW only controls browsing contexts from [its own origin](https://w3c.github.io/ServiceWorker/#control-and-use-window-client) (the client's origin is the browsing context's origin, not the resource's origin).
+However, FedCM requests have no associated browsing context (`client: null`), so no SW has client control over them.
+Instead, the browser matches based on the request URL's origin (per [Handle Fetch](https://w3c.github.io/ServiceWorker/#handle-fetch)).

 **Security guarantee**: Cross-origin Service Worker interception is architecturally impossible.